Hradiště (Domažlice District)

 Hradiště is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 200 inhabitants.

 Hradiště lies approximately 10 km east of Domažlice, 40 km south-west of Plzeň, and 121 km south-west of Prague.

+History

+The first written mention of Hradiště is from 1379, at which time it belonged to a lord named Ratimír.
+The village was then owned by various lesser noblemen.
+From the beginning of the 16th century until the establishment of an independent municipality in 1850, Hradiště was divided into two parts with different owners.